Top 10 ideas for a School Outing

 Gardening with children at school is a fantastic way of reconnecting with nature, getting outdoors, enjoying a practical and rewarding science, promoting healthy living and encouraging a sustainable approach to community and environment.

 Finding inspiration can be a stumbling block.
 But a school outing to BBC Gardeners’ World Live is a great way to get ideas, speak to experts and plan top notch gardening projects!
-What's more, we’ve teamed up with the Skinny Jean Gardener to provide EVERY School Group Visitor in 2019 with an exclusive, and lively, theatre session (included in the £17.00 School Group ticket).
+What's more, we’ve teamed up with the Roots to Fruits to provide EVERY School Group Visitor in 2020 with an exclusive, and lively, theatre session (included in the £17.00 School Group ticket).
 See bottom of this post for booking details.

 - Ask every pupil to note down and photograph their favourite thrifty gardening idea, to be recreated at school.

 - Find the strangest and most exotic plants in the Floral Marquee, such as Air Plants or Carnivorous Plants.

 - Be detectives to find the most unusual vegetables (such as purple carrots!) and speak to the nursery owners to find out the history behind these rare varieties.